pejuko/i18n-translators-tools/README.md

   If you are converting from po origin files then you can lose header of the file, pluralization, extracted comments, some flags (fuzzy will stay) and previous-context.
 Strings over multiple lines are supported, however.
-* **po files are not compatible with I18n::Gettext.** The main purpose of enabling conversions to po files is effort to allow usage of many po editors for ruby projects.
-It is supposed that you will keep your files in yml (rb) and conversions will be used only for translators and then you convert it back.
-Then you lose nothing.
+* **po files are not compatible with I18n::Backedn::Gettext.** The main purpose of enabling conversions to po files is effort to allow usage of many po editors for ruby projects.
+You can either keep all your files in yml and convert them only for translators and then back or you can have default in yml and other locales in po files. i18-translate tool will take care of it.

 Installation
 ------------